dribdat/docs/docs/deploy.md

 See example connection in the [Troubleshooting](trouble#file-storage-example) guide.

 Due to the use of the [boto3](https://github.com/boto/boto3/) library for S3 support, there is a dependency on OpenSSL via awscrt.
 If you use these features, please note that the product includes cryptographic software written by Eric Young (eay@cryptsoft.com) and Tim Hudson (tjh@cryptsoft.com).

+## Large language model

+If you would like to enable automated challenge and AI-enhanced project suggestions, you can connect OpenAI or compatible service, for example the API endpoint of [LM Studio](https://github.com/lmstudio-ai), or the [LiteLLM](https://docs.litellm.ai/) proxy.

+- `LLM_BASE_URL` - if left blank, this uses the production OpenAI endpoint
+- `LLM_API_KEY` - (required) the API key of an account with your LLM provider
+- `LLM_MODEL` - set to your choice of model, e.g. "gpt-3.5-turbo"

 ## Advanced server settings